 To find out more and read the notice visit www.es.govt.nz

 If you see Undaria or any other marine pest in Fiordland, report this to the MPI Biosecurity hotline 0800 80 99 66.

-We are excited to present our 'new look' newsletter Te Panui Kaitiaki o Ata Whenua.
+We are excited to present our latest issue of Te Panui Kaitiaki o Ata Whenua.
 We plan to keep you updated on some of the issues we are grappling with in the region and welcome your thoughts and feedback.

 Our annual report is now available for download click here.